D3cl4n/FMS_lab/README.md

 ## Build Instructions

 ## Executing the lab
-TODO: fix session key not used anymore in client and AP, proxy working
+TODO: test offline attack in notebook for demo and finish rc4 pre-prequisites and live attack section